Understanding DMARC Reports| EasyDMARC

 Blue cover

 DMARC (Domain-based Message Authentication, Reporting, and Conformance) is an email authentication protocol that protects business domains from phishing and spoofing.
-The main function of DMARC is to ensure that no threat passes through your domain infrastructure defenses.
+Its main function is to ensure that no threat passes through your domain infrastructure defenses.

 DMARC reports, an integral part of implementing DMARC, are the key to achieving full protection.
-They’re the window into your sender sources and their configuration status; that’s why understanding DMARC reports is crucial.
-This article discusses the types and benefits of DMARC reports with examples and explanations and gives detailed instructions on how to analyze them.
+They’re the window into your sender sources and their configuration status, so understanding DMARC reports is crucial.
+This article discusses the types and benefits of DMARC reports with examples and explanations and gives detailed instructions on analyzing them.

 What are DMARC Reports?